 Cleaning Rubber Dog Toys

 Rubber dog toys can be cleaned in your sink – just like dishes.
-All you need is warm water, a dish brush, and natural, non-toxic dish soap.
+All you need is warm water, a dish brush, and natural dish soap.

 Cleaning Plush Dog Toys and Bedding

 Sean advises pretreating plush materials with our Pet Stain & Odor Remover, then letting them sit for at least 15 minutes) to allow the product’s stain-busting enzymes to do their work.
 The longer you wait, however, the more effective it will be.